-- A. On July 20, 1983, the Village successfully nominated the area known as the Ridgeland/Oak Park Historic District for listing in the National Register of Historic Places where such District remains officially registered as the Ridgeland/Oak Park Historic District. - B. The Village hereby designates the area set forth on the map on file in the office of the Village Clerk as Exhibit A and incorporated herein by reference, as an historic district within the Village known as the Ridgeland/Oak Park Historic District.
-(Ord.
-1999-0-7, 3-15-99)
+- 1. On July 20, 1983, the Ridgeland/Oak Park Historic District was listed in the National Register of Historic Places where such district remains officially registered as the Ridgeland/Oak Park Historic District. - 2.
+On February 26, 1993, the Ridgeland/Oak Park Historic District was recognized and affirmed as a locally designated historic district within the Village of Oak Park. - 3.
+The Village hereby designates the area set forth on the map on file in the office of the Village Clerk attached to Ordinance 1993-O-12 as Exhibit A which is incorporated in this Article by reference, as amended, as a historic district within the Village known as the Ridgeland/Oak Park Historic District.
+Such designation shall be reflected on the official zoning map of the Village.